 The Marion County Public Health Department recently announced that districts can allow students in grades 6-8 to return to full-time, in-person classes.
 Perry Township Schools has decided that Monday, November 9, is the earliest we will consider allowing 6th, 7th, and 8th grade students to return to in-person classes for four days each week.

-Once the four-day, in-person schedule begins families will have two options:
+Once the four-day, in-person schedule begins at the sixth grade academies and middle schools, students will have two options:

-ATTENTION: If your student in grades 6-8 does not currently ride the bus, you must request transportation, if needed, by October 30, by calling: 317.789.6247
+ATTENTION: If your student in grades 6-8 does not currently ride the bus, you must request transportation, if needed, by October 30, by calling one of the following numbers:

 Student and staff safety is always our top priority.
 Administrators will continue to track the number of COVID-19 cases in our schools and our county, especially now that fall break activities are over.
 We will follow the Marion County Public Health Department’s recommendations as we make plans to transition our 6th grade academies and middle schools to a four-day, in-person learning schedule on November 9.
 Parents will receive another update on this decision by Wednesday, November 4.